dannysepler/refactoring-workshop/4_ast/README.md

 ## Introduction

 You may be wondering how a tool like `black` or `prettier` works.
 It's much more complicated than the simple refactors we've done with `sed`.
-It also seems to contain some knowledge of the python language?
+It also seems to contain some knowledge of the python language.
 How is that?

 The answer is that these tools know about Python's "Abstract Syntax Tree", or the language's grammar / syntax.